bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

-The next logical insight discussed in [4_] is that balancing how all three scaling network dimensions is important to efficiently scale ConveNets.
+The next logical insight discussed in [4_] is that balancing how all three scaling network dimensions is important to efficiently scale ConvNets.
 They propose a compound scaling method as:

 .. math::